24 jack-up barges and 38 offshore support vessels join UAE player’s fleet

 UAE’s ADNOC Logistics & Services (ADNOC L&S), the shipping and maritime logistics arm of the Abu Dhabi National Oil Company (ADNOC), has expanded its fleet by completing the acquisition of Zakher Marine International (ZMI), an Abu Dhabi-based owner and operator of offshore support vessels and self-propelled jack-up barges.

-While announcing the deal to acquire Zakher Marine International in late July 2022, ADNOC L&S explained that this will enable it to grow its total fleet to more than 300 vessels, enhancing its offering to the oil and gas industry.
+While announcing the deal to acquire Zakher Marine International in late July 2022, ADNOC L&S explained that the deal would enable it to grow its total fleet to more than 300 vessels, enhancing its offering to the oil and gas industry.

 In an update on Thursday, the UAE firm confirmed the closing of this acquisition without disclosing any financial details of the transaction.
 The closing ceremony was held at ZMI’s Sentinel Barge in Abu Dhabi.
 Thanks to this acquisition, ADNOC L&S has added 24 jack-up barges and 38 offshore support vessels to its fleet.